 Knowing God’s will is something that we as Christians sincerely desire to understand and will be one that we’ll grapple with till Jesus comes.
 I’ve read books on the subject, listened to various podcasts and sermons on the subject and even participated in deep moving discussions about it.
-Yet when it comes to the practical part of discerning God’s will in my life, coupled with the emotions that life comes with it can get all overwhelming.
+Yet when it comes to the practical part of discerning God’s will in my life, coupled with the emotions that life comes with, it can get overwhelming.

 I was recently in an interim period of my life where I felt like a fish out of water.
 After graduating from University I went straight to mission school, after mission school I took a little break and then went straight into ministry for a year and a half; so for the past two years I have been pretty much sustained by God without having to work.

-Also during the past two years of my life, God has also been taking me on this intricate journey in order to reveal His will for my life.
+During the past two years of my life, God has also been taking me on this intricate journey in order to reveal to me His will for my life.
 God has a beautiful way of leading us: He puts us in various situations in life that slowly but surely prepare us to be in a better position to accept His will for our lives.
 If God revealed to me when I finished university what He has recently been revealing to me about my life work and His will for me, I would have easily brushed it aside.

 At this point in time though, I can confidently say that I know where God wants me to be but...
 I don’t know how He will get me there.
 However, during the interim period of my life (the past 2-3 months) I was constantly in a scuffle with doubt and questioning God regarding His will for my life – even though He had already revealed it to me.

 The reality is, when things get difficult, when life goes from smooth motorway tarmac to gravelly off road, when the plans you thought God had for you take a different, unexpected turn, when life seems to be not quite what you had in mind, it is easy to doubt the way God has been leading you and is leading.
 This was my predicament.